-In 2017, Paris was the third most visited city in all the world with 16.1 million international visitors.
+In 2021, Paris was the second most visited city in all the world with 19.1 million international visitors.
 This city has attracted people from all over the world for centuries because of its beauty, delicious cuisine and historical importance.
-Well, travelling to Paris is always a good iea!
+Well, travelling to Paris is always a good idea!
 But if you’re planning on visiting the city, it can seem overwhelming to start your research on what to see, since there are so many sites to see.
 Here are 15 of the most beautiful places to see if you’re travelling to Paris.

 The city brims with rich museums, lush parks and architectural gems so you don’t want to miss anything once you get there.
 Since this is a more basic guide of the most famous and important sights to see in Paris, you’ll probably recognize most of these places but trust us, they are really worth your time.
 Paris is the perfect city to visit if you love art, music, fashion and food but we’re sure you’ll find some sights that will pique your interest.